 Note on State Tax Considerations

 Whether the federal tax benefits stemming from the Qualified Opportunity Zone program will translate into state tax benefits (and the associated state-level information reporting requirements) will depend on whether and how a state conforms to the Code.
-Certain states have a regime of automatic conformity to the Code (e.g., Illinois and Colorado), whereas other states have a fixed-date conformity which has been updated since the enactment of the Qualified Opportunity Zone rules (e.g., Georgia, Maine).
+Certain states have a regime of automatic conformity to the Code (e.g., Illinois and Colorado), whereas other states have a fixed-date conformity which has been updated since the enactment of the Qualified Opportunity Zone rules (e.g., Georgia, Maine, and Oregon).
 Some states have even introduced legislation to offer additional state tax incentives for Qualified Opportunity Fund investments separate and apart from a such state’s conformity to the Qualified Opportunity Zone regime.

 For example, taxpayers filing state tax returns in a non-conforming state and making an investment into a Qualified Opportunity Fund which holds property located in the same state, may be required to recognize the capital gains invested into the Qualified Opportunity Fund in the year in which the gain is realized, and will not be granted any basis step-up for amounts invested and held in a Qualified Opportunity Fund.
 When the gain is ultimately realized at the federal level, taxpayers would want to ensure that such gain is not taxed by the state a second time.
 This mismatch between the federal and state tax treatment of Opportunity Fund investments necessitates that taxpayers keep detailed schedules separately tracking their federal and state tax treatment.